Louise Allen – MNCS Accred

 Approaching counselling from the belief that we are all living and growing in the best way we can with what we have available to us (socially, psychologically, physically, and spiritually), Louise works collaboratively with people to explore and gain a better understanding of how they are experiencing life right now, how their past experiences inform their present and where they are heading in life.
 Louise works in a person-centred way, introducing existential ideas through listening and open-questioning, working alongside nature as a co-therapist and bringing in creative techniques.

-As a Director of The Wild Space Kent, Louise brings experience and knowledge of working strategically in Ethics, Communications and Sustainability leadership roles.
+As a human at The Wild Space Kent, Louise brings experience and knowledge of working strategically in Ethics, Communications and Sustainability leadership roles.
 Importantly, Louise also brings a commitment to “not knowing” and working co-productively to ensure that The Wild Space Kent has the best chance of evolving and growing to meet the needs of those it is set up to benefit.

 Nicholas Langley – MNCS Snr Accred